Content

 Christ the Savior is born

 The place of this magic moment no longer exists.
 Severely damaged by the many floods of the Salzach, the church (as well as a large part of the village) was later demolished.
-In 1935, it was replaced by the Silent Night Chapel (Stille-Nacht-Kapelle) with the original benches from St. Nikola.
+In 1937, it was replaced by the Silent Night Chapel (Stille-Nacht-Kapelle) with original benches from St. Nikola.

 A song goes around the world

 In 1854, the Prussian King Friedrich Wilhelm IV wanted to know more about his favourite song and ordered research to be carried out.
 Franz Xaver Gruber learned about it rather accidentally and gave information about the origin of his composition.
-In the USA, “Silent Night, Holy Night” was still considered an old English folk song until the 1940s.
+Gruber thus learnt during his lifetime that his song had become a "world hit", while Mohr unfortunately did not; he died in 1848.
+Neither of them profited financially - collecting management organisations such as GEMA did not yet exist.
+In the USA, “Silent Night, Holy Night” was thought to be an old English folk song until the 1940s.

 The song and the trade marks